GiriB/xenaPythonTest/ReadMe.md

 ##xenaPythonTest
-This is testpypi package for [xenaAPI](https://github.com/jingchunzhu/cgDataNew/tree/master/xena)
+This is a [testpypi](https://testpypi.python.org/pypi) package for [xenaAPI](https://github.com/jingchunzhu/cgDataNew/tree/master/xena)

 The package can be installed as